-Any views expressed on Drug Hunter are not necessarily those of our reviewers, and any ideas, commentary, or content expressed on Drug Hunter are not those of any reviewers’ current or past employers.
-Drug Hunter reviewers do not participate in or comment on the evaluation of any content that is directly related to their employers.
+Any views expressed on Drug Hunter are not necessarily those of the commentators or reviewers, and any ideas, commentary, or content expressed on Drug Hunter are not those of any commentators or reviewers’ current or past employers.

 Dian Su is a Senior Director, DMPK, at Mersana Therapeutics.
 Her research focuses on antibody-drug conjugates (ADCs).
 Previously, Dian was a Principal Scientist in the DMPK department at Genentech.
 Her research was primarily focused on ADC/small molecule/peptide DMPK areas mainly in the pre-clinical stage.
 Before joining Genentech in 2012, Dian held a postdoctoral position at the NIH Proteomics Research Resource for Integrative Biology in Pacific Northwest National Laboratory.
 She earned her Ph.
 D. in Chemistry from Washington University in St. Louis and studied DNA photoproducts and protein-ligand interactions.

 Julien Lefranc – Oncology Drug Discovery and Degraders